dineshdevelope/Resume/README.md

 - [Acknowledgments](#acknowledgments)

 ## Description
-This Resume is Build Using HTML (for structureing) & CSS (for styling).This Approach Allows You To Design a Modern and Responsive Resume
+This Portfolio-Page is Build Using HTML (for structureing) & CSS (for styling).This Approach Allows You To Design a Modern and Responsive Resume
 ## Demo
 <!--[Include links to a live demo, screenshots, or GIFs that showcase your project in action.] -->
 <a taget="_blank" href="https://dineshdevelope.github.io/Resume/">